You’ve already been putting in the volunteer hours. Now let’s keep track.

 Here are some examples of what counts as service:

-- Volunteering at a nonprofit or similar organization (e.g., nursing home, school)
+- Volunteering remotely with a nonprofit or similar organization (e.g., nursing home, school)

 - Organizing and preparing for a service project